RevenueHunt/docs/docs/how-to-guides/recommend-skincare-routine-slots.md

 1. **Publish the changes**: Click [`Publish`](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-builder_1) on the top-right menu to update the preview/live quiz.
 2. **Preview the quiz**: Click [`Preview`](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-builder_1) to test the quiz you've created in a new window.
 You can test the quiz as much as you like as long as you always open a new preview window.
 These test responses done as admin are automatically removed after 1 hour to not add to your usage quota.
 3. **Troubleshoot results**: Use the quiz's [built-in search bar](https://docs.revenuehunt.com/how-to-guides/troubleshoot-product-results/) in the `Metrics > Responses` section to understand why specific products were recommended or missing from the recommendations.

+    !!! tip
         Check [How to Troubleshoot Quiz Results](https://docs.revenuehunt.com/how-to-guides/troubleshoot-product-results/) for detailed instructions on how to use this tool.

 ---
 By adhering to these steps, you can offer a valuable tool to your customers, enhancing their shopping experience through personalized skincare routine recommendations.